hornkim/publications/README.md

-Publications and List of some of them.
+Some Publications and List of some.